 I joined the University of Surrey as Lecturer in Spanish in 2018, having previously held posts at Queen's University Belfast and the University of St Andrews, where I completed my PhD in 2016.
-I am currently OWRI Visiting Fellow at the Institute of Modern Languages Research, School of Advanced Study, University of London, on the project 'Cross-Language Dynamics: Reshaping Community' https://crosslanguagedynamics.blogs.sas.ac.uk/.
-In October 2017, I was Visiting Lecturer at the Universidade de Santiago de Compostela.
+In 2018, I was OWRI Visiting Fellow at the Institute of Modern Languages Research, School of Advanced Study, University of London, on the project 'Cross-Language Dynamics: Reshaping Community' https://crosslanguagedynamics.blogs.sas.ac.uk/.
+I was previously Visiting Lecturer at the Universidade de Santiago de Compostela.

 My research interests lie primarily in the field of contemporary Spanish and Galician literary and cultural studies, with a particular focus on translingual immigrant cultural production and writing by women.
-I also have a keen interest in Comparative Literature.
+I also have keen interests in Comparative Literature and translanguaging pedagogy.
 I recently co-edited a special issue for the Journal of Romance Studies entitled 'Galician Mobilities in Text and Screen', having co-organised an international conference in Galician migration studies at the University of St Andrews in 2017.
 My forthcoming monograph Contemporary Galician Women Writers http://www.mhra.org.uk/publications/Contemporary-Galician-Women-Writers will be published by Legenda in 2019.

 University roles and responsibilities

 - Director of Surrey Hispanic Film Festival (sponsored by Pragda, in collaboration with Guildford County School)